learn-co-students/js-from-dom-to-node-bootcamp-prep-000/README.md

 Now open the "js-from-dom-to-node" folder on the left folder viewer pane and then select the file `index.js`.
 IT'S CODING TIME.

 First thing is first, I want to show you that everything we will do in the IDE, you can do in the Console.
-First, return your your browser, right click and select Inspect.
+First, return to your browser, right click and select Inspect.
 Then make sure the Console is selected and type `console.log("Hello, World!")`.
 You should see "Hello, World!" printed right below your line of code.
 Congrats!
 You just wrote your first line of browser-less code.
 All this does is print out whatever is in between the parenthesis.

 Let's bring that code over to our `index.js` files on the IDE.
 Make sure you are in the `index.js` file in the `js-from-dom-to-node` folder.
 Once in there go ahead and paste the following code in there